robocomp/robocomp/README.md

 If you already have RoboComp installed, jump to [tutorials!](doc/README.md) to start coding!

-#Installation in Ubuntu from PPA (Ubuntu 14.10 - 15.04)
+#Installation in Ubuntu from PPA
 If you are not planning on modifying RoboComp itself (its libraries or tools), there's no need to go through all the compilation process.
-In this case, Ubuntu users can install a packaged version of RoboComp.
+In this case, Ubuntu (versions from 14.10 to 15.04) users can install a packaged version of RoboComp.
 Just run the following commands:

 sudo add-apt-repository ppa:luis-manso/robocomp
 sudo apt-get update